Maple Grove Lock & Safe Talk and Text Line: 651-989-7625

 Tons of Sobs by Free

-Before there was Bad Company, there was Free, and before this young group of guys established their soulful, groove-rock staple, they showed off their bluesy undertones in their debut album, Tons of Sobs.
+Before there was Bad Company, there was Free, and before this very young group of guys established their soulful, groove-rock staple, they showed off their bluesy undertones in their debut album: Tons of Sobs.

-Now we all know the blues will never die, but it’ll be hard to top what it once meant for the music industry.
-Tons of Sobs plays a mean blues game that doesn’t just preach about a sorrowing love interest.
+Now I’m certain that the blues will never die, but it’ll be hard to top what it once meant for the music industry.
+Tons of Sobs plays a mean game that doesn’t just preach about a sorrowful love interest.
 It’s an array of songs that detail the sentiments we think about all day long.
-The album’s lyrics are unexpected; somewhat dark and carefree.
-Rodgers’ voice sounds new and fresh, but pleasantly sparks and kicks like an old, classic vinyl.
-It truly is a great introduction to these musicians, and I don’t think anyone was prepared for the success that was about to come.
+The album’s lyrics are unexpected; somewhat dark yet carefree.
+Paul’s voice sounds young and fresh, but pleasantly sparks and kicks like an old, classic vinyl.
+The album is truly a great introduction for these musicians, and I don’t think anyone was prepared for the success that was about to come.
+Well, except maybe Free.

-Tons of Sobs starts and closes with the two part “Over the Green Hills.”
-Part one gives the album a subtle start, and for about 30 seconds you’re mystified; sinking deeply into a certain kind of mood.
+Tons of Sobs starts and closes with a haunting two-parter: “Over the Green Hills.”
+Part one gives the album a subtle start, and for about 30 seconds you’re completely mystified; deeply sinking into a certain mood.
 Then, boom!
-Abruptly, the ride starts.
-Rodgers begins to curse us with the lyrics of the next song: “Worry,” shouting out the exact opposite feelings of every other sappy pick-me-up song holding the norm.
+Abruptly, a wild ride starts.
+Paul Rodgers begins to curse us with his lyrics to the next banger: “Worry” — shouting out feelings that disregard every other sappy pick-me-up song holding the norm.

 Then worry baby worry